-Xiaomi's line of gaming phones offer top specs at not-so-top prices, perfect for avid mobile gamers, and so we're looking forward to the next one, the Black Shark 4.
+Black Shark is Xiaomi's brand for gaming phones, which offer top specs at not-so-top prices, and we know the next one coming is called the Black Shark 4.

 So what could the Black Shark 4 do to trump rivals from Asus, Nubia and Lenovo?
 Why, we're glad you asked, because we've come up with a wish-list of cool features we'd like to see in the Xiaomi Black Shark 4.